What is a ‘Vulnerable Roadway User’ Law?

 This page from the Cascade Bike Club (the state of Washington) describes it pretty well.
 The idea of making it a legislative priority is pretty popular.
 E.g.: Virgina Bicycling Federation.
 LACBC (California).
 Illinois.
 New York.
 Rhode Island.
 So it is a bit of a trend — and much like the Safe Passing Distance Laws were/are a trend, there isn’t any evidence one way or another that show these laws are effective.

 Oregon has had a vulnerable road user law since 2007 (effective date Jan 1,2008) — making it the first such law in the US.
-Bike lawyer Ray Thomas [youtube about the law] was instrumental in passage.
+Bike lawyer Ray Thomas was instrumental in passage.
 He offers interesting and useful political legislative considerations here.
 Oregon’s enhance penalties are non-criminal, and involve various trade offs between a fine, license suspension, or community service.
 The penalty is keyed to the commission of a careless driving offense that results in a serious injury or death.

-Legislative effort in state of WA passed a vulnerable user’s law in the spring 2011 (but doesn’t become effective untile June 1, 2012).
+Legislative effort in state of WA passed a vulnerable user’s law in the spring 2011 (but doesn’t become effective until June 1, 2012).
 As of March, a similar bill had passed both houses.
 See kiptasun article, which also has lots of links.
 HB1339 passed March 2, 2011; and SB5326 passed the week before.
 The bill is being pushed by the widow of bicyclist James “Mike” McClurkan.
 Here is a good graphic representation of “how a bill becomes law” in WA (but is very similar everywhere); Several articles from the Cascade Bicycle Club have lots of rich detail.